biodiversity and human health

 Biodiversity is the variety of life on Earth.
 It’s one of the things that makes our planet so beautiful, and it plays a vital role in keeping our ecosystem functioning smoothly and healthily.
 Biodiversity provides us with many benefits we may not even realize, but as time goes on, scientists are discovering more and more ways that biodiversity improves human health.
 Here are just a few ways biodiversity benefits your health.

-This is post is all about how the balance of biodiversity affects your health.
+This post is all about how the balance of biodiversity affects your health.

 Have you ever wondered how our health is affected by biodiversity?
 Or did you know that biodiversity is declining and how it will affect us?
 Let’s find out, starting with the definition of biodiversity.